roachhd/games/_posts/2014-04-24-lil-and-the-gold-skull-windows-store.md

 3

-Published by

-Roach Haus

-Roach Haus 2014
+Published by Roach Haus

-Category

-Games / Kids
+Category: Games / Kids

-Approximate size

-4.6 MB
+Approximate size: 4.6 MB

-Age rating

-3+
+Age rating: 3+

 Get Windows 8.1 to run this app.
 [Learn more][6]
 ![][7]
 [ ][8] [ ][9]
 [ ![Lil Mads and the Gold Skull screen shot 0][10] ][11] [ ![Lil Mads and the Gold Skull screen shot 1][12] ][13] [ ![Lil Mads and the Gold Skull screen shot 2][14] ][15] [ ![Lil Mads and the Gold Skull screen shot 3][16] ][17] [ ![Lil Mads and the Gold Skull screen shot 4][18] ][19] [ ![Lil Mads and the Gold Skull screen shot 5][20] ][21] [ ![Lil Mads and the Gold Skull screen shot 6][22] ][23] [ ![Lil Mads and the Gold Skull screen shot 7][24] ][25] [ ![Lil Mads and the Gold Skull screen shot 8][26] ][27]

 ## Description